Skip to content

 By Petr Samokhin

-Clipchamp (built into Windows 11, or install from the Microsoft Store):
+Clipchamp is built into many Windows 11 installs, or you can get it from the Microsoft Store.

 1. Open the video in Clipchamp.